 In our guide we cover five key areas to focus on.
 A process if you will, of steps to take to ensure your website delivers what you need to increase leads, increase conversions and build a loyal customer base.
 We use real world examples of companies that do it right and discuss how they’re succeeding.

 Wolf – An Introduction

 Hello and welcome to Wolf’s ‘How To Design a Website’.
 We can’t wait to get stuck in to the nitty gritty with you about the importance of website design and how to go about it, but first – who are we?

-Wolf is a web design, SEO & digital marketing agency based in Brighton, East Sussex.
-We look after businesses both big and small with all their online needs, be that website development, graphic design, content production, social media marketing, traditional SEO work, or an overarching marketing strategy.
+Wolf is a web design, SEO & digital marketing agency based in Sussex, East Sussex.
+We look after businesses both big and small with all their online needs, be that website development, graphic design, content production, social media marketing, traditional SEO Services, or an overarching marketing strategy.
 We also specialise in branding and logo design, and enjoy working with clients from start to finish.
 We really are a one-stop agency.

 We’ve been doing this a long time, and absolutely love the fast-paced nature of the industry.
 We have a loyal base of clients that keep coming back, and building relationships is something we pride ourselves on.
 We work with start-ups as well as established companies, from choosing a company name to registering as limited, dealing with trademarks and domain names, and all that (not so) fun stuff that people sometimes forget about in their excitement.
 So, with that all said, let’s get you up to speed on why designing a good website is important, and some step-by-step tips on how to do it.

 5 Steps To Designing Your Website